-No one wants to eat food that looks bad.
-There's a reason people say that the way food looks matters as much as it tastes.
 Meal presentation plays a major role in how a picky eater reacts to it.
-Try including a variety of colors on your child's dinner plate.
+Try offering a variety of colors on to your child.
 Fruits and vegetables come in a full rainbow of colors which can entice picky eaters to give new foods a try.
 You can also change up the way you present your child's snacks.
 Cut fruits and vegetables into fun shapes.
 Make skewers that mix the foods they like with foods you want them to try.
 Have fun and get creative.
 Make mealtimes fun and enjoyable to help please the pickiest of eaters.

 Research shows that picky eaters need to be exposed to new foods multiple times before finally learning to love them.
 If your child doesn't jump for joy the first time you put Brussels sprouts on their plate, don't freak out.
 Try another strategy, or a new combination of strategies, next time.
 The most important thing to remember is to keep it positive.
 Forcing a child to eat food they don't want can reinforce a picky eater's fears and lead them to be even more upset by new foods.
 If your picky eater just isn't interested in those Brussels sprouts today, keep in mind that there are hundreds of more chances to try again later.